microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 # Seismograph Activity

-### ~avatar avatar

 Welcome!
 In this project, you will build your own seismograph.
 This activity will teach how to use the micro:bit to chart the strength of the acceleration.
 Let's get started!
+Project duration: 25 minutes.

+### ~avatar avatar

+Engineering: In this project, you will build your own seismograph micro:bit from tape and a household plate.

 ### ~